 The foundation of a healthy smile is supported by preventive dentistry.
 Routine cleanings and exams can address and treat minor issues before they turn into large and costly problems.
-Along with a diligent at-home brushing and flossing routine, preventive dental care can help keep dental issues from forming.
+Along with a diligent at-home brushing and flossing routine, preventive dental care in South Tampa can help keep dental issues from forming.
 With regular, small investments in your oral hygiene, a beautiful, healthy smile can continue to thrive.

 Flossing allows you to reach and clean 40% more of your tooth surface.

 Your dental appointment will begin with a thorough cleaning from your dentist or dental hygienist.
 Plaque, tartar and bacteria will be cleaned, and your teeth will be gently polished and flossed to ensure that your smile is bright, beautiful, and healthy.

 If it has been a little while since you had x-rays taken, or if your South Tampa dentist believes there are hidden issues with your teeth, x-rays may be administered.
 With these images, our team can see potential issues hiding below the gumline and within teeth.